erandis-vol/GBAHL/README.md

 ﻿# GBA Hacking Library
-A collection of classes to assist in hacking GBA Pokémon games.
+A collection of classes to assist in modifying GBA games.
+Primarily designed for Pokémon, but offers features for other GBA games as well.